Euro zone morale climbs in shadow of record unemployment

-BRUSSELS (Reuters) - Optimism in the euro zone’s economy improved sharply in August but stubbornly high unemployment, especially in the bloc’s weaker countries, highlighted the fissure separating the recovering north from the struggling south.
+BRUSSELS, Aug 30 (Reuters) - Optimism in the euro zone’s economy improved sharply in August but stubbornly high unemployment, in particular in the bloc’s weaker countries, highlighted the fissure separating the recovering north from the struggling south.

-Confidence among business managers polled by the European Commission rose for a fourth successive month in the euro zone, the EU executive said on Friday.
+The confidence of business managers polled by the European Commission rose for its fourth successive month in the euro zone, the EU executive said on Friday.
 The positive trend was particularly strong in Germany and the Netherlands but was also seen in Italy, France and Spain.

-Rising confidence has inspired some to predict that the 17 countries using the euro have overcome the worst of a crisis that was triggered by banks’ investment in risky mortgage debt and later drove some states to the brink of bankruptcy.
+Such rising confidence has inspired some to predict that the 17 countries using the euro have overcome a crisis that was triggered by banks’ investment in risky mortgage debt and later drove some states to the brink of bankruptcy.

 “The most acute phase of the crisis and the toughest period of belt-tightening is behind us,” said Dirk Schumacher, an economist with Goldman Sachs.

-A lack of price pressures is a further potential boon to the economy, giving households a little more spending power, and would allow the European Central Bank to stick to its record lower interest rate policy to try to help the economy.
+A lack of price pressures is a further potential boon to the economy, as households have a little more spending power, and allow the European Central Bank to stick to its record lower interest rate policy to try to help the economy.

-But while morale improved, unemployment in the euro zone in July remained at a record high of 12.1 percent, although there is a huge variation in jobless rates between countries such as Germany, where the job market is robust, and Greece or Spain where more than one in four workers have no job.
+But while morale improved, unemployment in the euro zone in July remained at a record high of 12.1 percent, with the sharp contrast between countries such as Germany and Spain, showing that the upswing is not being felt everywhere.

 “It would be the most dim-witted thing you could do to declare ... that the crisis is over,” Juergen Fitschen, the co-chief executive of Germany’s flagship Deutsche Bank, told reporters earlier this week in Brussels.

-While just over 5 percent of workers in Germany were unemployed, according to Eurostat, that figure reached almost 28 percent in Greece and topped 26 percent in Spain.
+While just over 5 percent of workers in Germany were unemployed, according to Eurostat, that figure reached almost 28 percent in Greece and was over 26 percent in Spain.

 Although there were 15,000 fewer people in the euro zone without a job compared with the previous month, 3.5 million people under 25 remain unemployed.